Our focus

 Our purpose and values

-To ensure we live these values every day, we hold regular meetings, briefing sessions, town hall sessions, as well as “coffee chats” and surveys, to give our people the opportunity to share their views, listen to our progress and understand our shared direction.
+To ensure we live these values every day, we hold regular meetings, briefing sessions and town hall sessions, as well as carrying out regular employee surveys, to give our people the opportunity to share their views, listen to our progress and understand our shared direction.

 Diversity and inclusion